John Isner wins 499th tiebreaker, reaches Dallas Open quarters

-DALLAS – John Isner extended his record by winning his 499th career tiebreaker, advancing to the quarterfinals of his hometown Dallas Open with a 6-3, 7-6 (1) victory over Daniel Altmaier on Thursday.
+DALLAS – John Isner extended his record by winning his 499th career tiebreaker, advancing to the quarterfinals of his hometown Dallas Open with a 6-3, 7-6 (1) victory over Daniel Altmaier.

 Isner won the final seven points after falling behind 1-0 in the tiebreaker, getting two of his 18 aces.
 The fifth-seeded American reached the semifinals of the inaugural Dallas event last year.